6808/6808.github.io/labs/lab3.md

 ### Task 3B --- Project Coordinates {#task3b}

-The final task for this lab is to project the coordinates of the 3-D sample points to 2-D coordinates suitable for use by `processGesture2DWithSamples`.
-In the code, you will need to form the matrix-vector product of the rotation matrix M from Task 3A with `samples3D[i].location` for each i, and then copy the transformed x and y coordinates, along with the timestamp `samples3D[i].t`, into `samples2D[i]`.
+The final task for this lab is to project the coordinates of the 3-D sample points to 2-D coordinates suitable for use by `processGesture2D`.
+In the code, you will need to form the matrix-vector product of the rotation matrix M from Task 3A with `samples3D[i].location` for each `i`, and then copy the transformed x and y coordinates, along with the timestamp `samples3D[i].t`, into `samples2D[i]`.

 ### Task 3C --- Optional Improvements {#task3c}